LumaPictures/pflow/docs/streams.md

 The power of a map is that it allows a component to add items to a substream, switch to a different substream at the same level, add more items there, then return to the orignal and continue building where it left off.
-In effect, it managers a cursor that can be moved between mutliple substreams at the same level.
+In effect, it manages a cursor that can be moved between mutliple substreams at the same level.
 Something akin to a map could be achieved using substreams by repeatedly opening and closing brackets, but a map ensures that each substream has a single start and end bracket, which is essential for many component operations.